joshlong/cloud-native-workshop/README.md

 - run `./bin/zipkin.sh`
 - add `org.springframework.cloud`:`spring-cloud-starter-zipkin` to both the `reservation-service` and the `reservation-client`
 - configure a `@Bean` of type `AlwaysSampler` for both the `reservation-service` and `reservation-client`.
-- observe that as messages flow in and out of the `reservation-client`, you can observe their correspondances and sequences in a waterfall graph in the ZipKin web UI at `http://$DOCKER_IP:8080` by drilling down to the service of choice.
+- observe that as messages flow in and out of the `reservation-client`, you can observe their correspondances and sequences in a waterfall graph in the ZipKin web UI at `http://$DOCKER_HOST:8080` by drilling down to the service of choice.
 You can further drill down to see the headers and nature of the exchange between endpoints.
 - run `./bin/elk.sh`
 - add `net.logstash.logback`:`logstash-logback-encoder`:`4.2` to the `reservation-service` and `reservation-client`
-- add `logback.xml` to each project's `resources` directory. it should be configured to point to the value of `$DOCKER_IP` or some DNS entry
+- add `logback.xml` to each project's `resources` directory. it should be configured to point to the value of `$DOCKER_HOST` or some DNS entry
 - import `org.slf4j.Logger` and `org.slf4j.LoggerFactory`
 - declare a logger: `Logger LOGGER = LoggerFactory.getLogger( DemoApplication.class);`
-- in the `reservation-service`, use `LogstashMarker`s to emit interesting semantic logs to be collected by the Kibana UI at `http://$DOCKER_IP:...`
+- in the `reservation-service`, use `LogstashMarker`s to emit interesting semantic logs to be collected by the Kibana UI at `http://$DOCKER_HOST:...`

 ## Security
 - add `org.springframework.cloud`:`spring-cloud-starter-oauth2` to the `reservation-client`.